ampapacek/MorphemeOrigin/README.md

 ## Baseline Models

-We provide four baseline models (see `src/baselines.py`), each offering a contrasting approach:
+We implement four baseline models (see `src/baselines.py`), each offering a different approach:

 1. **DummyModel**
    Always predicts `["ces"]` for any alphabetic morph.
 Useful as a minimal baseline.